Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Real-Time Photo-Realistic Mapping

 \subsubsection{Per-Gaussian Backpropagation}

 During the backward pass, gradients flow from RGB pixels back to Gaussians, which is the most time-consuming stage during the mapping~\cite{kerbl20233d}.
 Each pixel typically receives contributions from a different number of Gaussians, and the runtime is ultimately dominated by the pixel associated with the largest number of Gaussians.
 As a result, the remaining CUDA threads must wait idly, leading to significant inefficiency.
 Also, atomic gradient addition conflicts arise when multiple pixels backpropagate to the same Gaussian.
 To address these issues, we shift from pixel-wise parallelism to Gaussian-wise parallelism following ~\cite{mallick2024taming}, as illustrated in Fig.~\ref{fig:cuda}(b1) and (b2).
 To be specific, we divide the depth-sorted Gaussians within each tile into buckets of 32 Gaussians each.
 Then, all Gaussians across all buckets are processed in parallel.
 For a given bucket, all 32 Gaussians simultaneously iterate over pixels within the tile to accumulate gradients.
 As a result, the upper bound of the backward time is largely determined by the number of pixels, leading to more consistent computational load and reduced collisions.
-In this way, compared to~\cite{mallick2024taming, lang2024gaussian}, In addition to the RGB channels, we also incorporate per-Gaussian gradient backpropagation for the depth map and the opacity map.
+In addition to the RGB channels, we also incorporate per-Gaussian gradient backpropagation for the depth map and the opacity map, which has not been handled in Gaussian-LIC.